Aria427/FYP/README.md

 'Output Test File': includes the resultant files from function implementations.

 'Paper Summaries & Research Notes': includes summaries of the read papers and any notes taken from further reading.

+'Research Notebook': includes details of all meetings and the research accomplished.